DarrenRegan/Mobile-Apps-Project/README.md

 # Darren Regan - G00326934 - Mobile Apps Project

-The Goal of this project is to learn how to apply a Weather API, Graphics Programming and some other things that i would like to know how to apply in c#/xamarin environment
+The Goal of this project is to learn how to apply a Weather API, Graphics Programming and some other things that i would like to know how to apply in c#/xamarin environment.
-In the previous semester we done some API's & Rest using Angular and in Graphics Programming we used Javascript to apply 2D graphics
+In the previous semester we done some API's & Rest using Angular and in Graphics Programming we used Javascript to apply 2D graphics.
 I thought this would be very useful to learn for 4th year as i may use Xamarin for my 4th Year Project

 ## Prerequisites